rijkvp/blink/README.md

 ## Usage

 Run the `blinkd` daemon in the background.
-You probably want to automatically start the program when your PC boots.

-On Linux, you can use the following systemd user service:
+You probably want the program to start automatically, on Linux, you can use the following systemd user service (place it in `/.config/systemd/user`):

 ```ini
 [Install]